"Don't be afraid of enemies who attack you. Be afraid of the friends who flatter you."

 Related Quotes

-"Don't be afraid to take risks and step out of your comfort zone."
+"Don't be afraid to take risks in life."